 Lendio minimum applicant requirements

-Data effective 12/5/22.
+Data effective 6/24/25.
 Offers and availability may vary by location and are subject to change.
+Terms and conditions apply.

-Of course, different lenders and different types of financing will have stricter requirements—you can get a merchant cash advance even with bad credit, for example, but probably not a real estate loan.
+Of course, different lenders and types of financing come with varying requirements.
+For example, you might qualify for a merchant cash advance with bad credit, but not for a real estate loan.

-So while the table above lists Lendio’s minimum overall requirements, the minimums do vary by product.
-If you want, say, equipment financing, you’ll need a 650 credit score and 12 months in business.
-That means you should be realistic when you apply with Lendio―but it also means that Lendio may find a way to match you with another type of financing if you can’t quite qualify for your preferred type.
+So, while the table above lists Lendio’s minimum overall requirements, the minimums do vary by product.
+If you want a short-term loan, you’ll need a credit score of 600 and have been in business for at least six months.
+That means you should be realistic when working with Lendio, but it also means that Lendio may find a way to match you with another type of financing if you can’t quite qualify for your preferred option.

 The Lendio application process

-So you see that Lendio offers financing for your needs—but how does it work?
+So, Lendio can offer financing for your needs, but how does it work?
 Easy.

-It all begins when you fill out an application.
+It all begins when you fill out a form.
 You can do it online in about 15 minutes.
-This application will ask you basic questions about you, your business, and your credit history.
+This form will ask you basic questions about you, your business, and your credit history.
 You might need to upload some basic documents at some point, like bank statements or tax returns, to help Lendio see your debt-service coverage ratio (basically, whether or not your business makes enough to take on loan payments).

-Next, Lendio uses your application to find lenders willing to extend you financing.
-Lendio promises to get back to you within 72 hours about your eligibility for funding.
+Next, Lendio uses your information to find lenders willing to extend financing to you.
+Lendio will likely respond to you regarding your eligibility for funding within one to two business days.

-Once Lendio has found the best offers for you, it will report back with your options so you can compare.
+Once Lendio has found the best partners for you, it will report back with your options, allowing you to compare them.
 If you see one you like, Lendio will put you in touch with the lender, and you can finalize everything.

 And voila!
 Funding for you.

 Throughout the process, you’ll have a personal funding manager to guide you.
-They act kind of like a loan officer, except they don’t work for any specific lender—they just want to get you a good deal.
-Expect them to give you a call after you turn in your initial application.
-This person will help you understand your financing options and make recommendations so you can get the right funding for your situation.
+They act kind of like a loan officer.
+The funding manager doesn’t work for any specific lender; instead, they just want to get you a good deal.
+Expect them to contact you by phone after you submit your initial form.
+This person will help you understand your financing options and provide recommendations to ensure you obtain the right funding for your specific situation.

 Again, this process should save you time and get you a better deal.
 Without Lendio, you might just apply for the first loan you see.
-If you get accepted, you’ll take the deal without shopping around—because who has the time or energy to apply to several loans so you can compare offers?
+If you get accepted, you’ll take the deal without shopping around, because who has the time or energy to apply to several loans to compare offers?

-With Lendio, these comparisons are essential to the process, so you can feel confident you’re not getting ripped off by a greedy lender.
+With Lendio, these comparisons are essential to the process, so you can feel confident that you’re not being taken advantage of by a greedy lender.

 The takeaway

 When you run a busy business, time is money.
-Lendio definitely saves you time—and by letting you compare various funding offers, it probably saves you money too.
-With connections to plenty of lenders that offer varied types of financing, we recommend Lendio to any business that wants to get good deals without wasting time.
+Lendio definitely saves you time, and by letting you compare various funding offers, it likely saves you money as well.
+With connections to numerous lenders offering various types of financing, we recommend Lendio to any business seeking to secure favorable deals without wasting time.

 Remember, Lendio works as a marketplace.
 Its different lenders and loans will have different terms and conditions, so always examine your offers carefully to make sure you understand the fine print and don’t get stuck with an expensive rate.
 And be patient, since Lendio’s matchmaking process can take longer than applying directly with a lender.

-Think you’ll apply to Lendio?
+Think you’ll use Lendio?
 Great!
 Now figure out how much your Lendio loan will cost you with our business loan calculator.

 Related content